celxkodez/BusinessApp/README.md

 1. Ensure you have Laravel and your `.env` file set up
 2. run `npm install` and `composer install` to install all dependencies
 3. run `npm run watch` to watch for file changes in vue
+4. run `php artisan migrate`
+5. run `php artisan passport:install`
-4. run `php artisan serve`
+6. run `php artisan serve`
-5. open `localhost:8000` in your browser
+7. open `localhost:8000` in your browser

 ### Happy coding